Peter's cartoon avatar

 How it sounds

-One I recorded earlier (Maxence Cyrin's arrangement of Where Is My Mind by the Pixies).
-Output with the Steinway Model D virtual grand piano from Pianoteq, with a few minimal tweaks such as reverb - I set the room size to about 20 metres.
-(I've only been playing piano for a short while, so please try to look past the standard of playing!)
+One I recorded earlier (Maxence Cyrin's arrangement of No Cars Go by Arcade Fire).
+Output with the Steinway Model D virtual grand piano from Pianoteq.
+(I've only been playing piano for a short while, so please try to look past the actual standard of playing!)

 How to get it working